Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

 Theory uncertainties in the NLO result can be divided into four classes; three of these are displayed in Fig.\,\ref{fig:qt-xsection} (Bottom).
 We first show uncertainties from the unknown order N$^2$LO contributions beyond the NLO impact factor; they are estimated by varying the running coupling scale $c=0.5-2$ both in the NLO coefficient function where $\mu_R=cP_\perp$ and in the Sudakov factor.
 Since they are parametrically of order $\alpha_s^2\ln^2(P_\perp/\mu_0)$, the band width grows with decreasing $q_\perp$.
 This illustrates the importance of controlling powers of $\alpha_s\ln(P_\perp/\mu_0)$ for future precision studies.

-The second source of uncertainty are the missing contributions from the full NLO BK kernel.
-To gauge the sensitivity to these, we use two different formulations \cite{Beuf:2020dxl,Ducloue:2019jmy} of the kinematically constrained running coupling BK equation that differ by the additional resummation of single transverse logarithms \cite{Iancu:2015joa}.
-The blue area shows the corresponding sensitivity with relative variation of $\mathcal{O}(10\%)$; including the full NLL$x$ BK RGE can therefore significantly improve the overall precision of the computation.
-Thirdly, variations with respect to $\alpha_{s,max}$ are shown by the gray band in Fig.\,\ref{fig:qt-xsection} (Bottom).
-Though as expected they grow at small $q_\perp$ this sensitivity is mitigated, especially in large nuclei, because the scale (minimal transverse size) controlling the coupling is set instead by $Q_s$.
-Lastly, power correction $q_\perp^2/P_\perp^2, Q_s^2/P_\perp^2$ uncertainties (not shown) previously discussed at LO \cite{Mantysaari:2019hkq,Boussarie:2021ybe} can be $\mathcal{O}(10\%)$ for $q_\perp\lesssim 1.5$ GeV and $P_\perp=4$ GeV.
+The second source of uncertainty is from the target-rapidity factorization scale $\eta_f$, obtained by varying $x_f$ by a factor of 1.5 around the central value $x_g$.
+This dependence decreases from LO to NLO (see supplemental material); it remains however the dominant source of uncertainty for $q_\perp\gtrsim Q_s$.
+Uncertainties from missing contributions in the full NLL BK kernel are subleading in comparison.
+Variations with respect to $\alpha_{s,{\rm max}}$ are shown by the gray band in Fig.\,\ref{fig:qt-xsection} (Bottom).
+This sensitivity is mitigated in large nuclei because the minimal transverse size controlling the coupling is set by the large $Q_s$.
+Not shown here are power correction ($q_\perp^2/P_\perp^2, Q_s^2/P_\perp^2$) uncertainties discussed at LO in \cite{Mantysaari:2019hkq,Boussarie:2021ybe}, of $\mathcal{O}(10\%)$ for $q_\perp\lesssim 1.5$ GeV and $P_\perp=4$ GeV.

 Fig.\,\ref{fig:ReA-qt-A-dep} displays $R_{eA}$, the ratio of the azimuthally averaged back-to-back dijet yield in e+A to e+p collisions.
-Such ratios minimize the aforementioned theory uncertainties as well as experimental ones.
+Such ratios minimize theory uncertainties as well as experimental ones.
 The top plot shows the $q_\perp$ dependence of $R_{eA}$ for a large nucleus; for simplicity, we take $A^{1/3}=6$.
 At LO, it has a ``Cronin" peak well-known from the corresponding ratio in proton-nucleus (p+A) collisions~\cite{Antreasyan:1978cw}; in the CGC, it is generated by coherent multiple scattering that shifts the typical momentum imbalance to larger $q_\perp$ in heavier nuclei~\cite{Jalilian-Marian:2003rmm}.
 At NLO, we see that the Cronin enhancement is washed out by Sudakov corrections alone.
-A further strong effect is seen from the NLO contributions dominantly caused by the WW gluon TMD RGE which suppresses $R_{eA}$ analogously to the $R_{pA}$ case \cite{Kharzeev:2003wz,Albacete:2003iq}.
-Qualitatively, Sudakov logs suppress configurations corresponding to small $q_\perp$ (or large $\rbbpt$) in the projectile.
-However since a fundamental consequence of gluon saturation is that even configurations with small $\rbbpt$ are sensitive to nonlinear RG evolution with $x$, its precocious onset in large nuclei~\cite{Mueller:2003bz} leads to a suppression in $R_{eA}$ with $A^{1/3}$.
-This is clearly demonstrated in the bottom plot.
-For fixed $q_\perp=1.5$ GeV, one observes an increasing suppression with $A^{1/3}$.
-The systematics of this suppression with $A^{1/3}$ and $q_\perp$ are sensitive to the WW TMD RGE.
-Additional plots with different kinematic choices are provided in the supplemental material.
+A further strong effect is seen from the NLO contributions dominantly caused by the WW gluon TMD RGE which suppresses $R_{eA}$ as in the $R_{pA}$ case \cite{Kharzeev:2003wz,Albacete:2003iq}.